 ‘QUEER SERIES NO.10: UNGROUNDED TANGO’ 2017

-Monique Yim and Wiency Wong were same-sex couple.
-Same-sex marriage was not legalized in Germany when they presented the work.
-They started the performance at a church called Herrfurthpl, took turns to carry each other until became too tired to walk forward.
+Monique Yim and Wiency Wong were a same-sex couple.
+Same-sex marriage was not legalized in Germany when they presented this work.
+They started the performance at a church called Herrfurthpl, taking turns to carry each other until they became too tired to walk forward.
 They looked romantic, yet represented the hardship of same-sex couples in their relationships, and the slowness in achieving progress towards equality.
-They walked half an hour.
+They walked for half an hour.
 Same-sex marriage was eventually made legal in Germany in June 2017.
-Monique was awarded “Visual Art Performance Made in Public Space” prize for this work by Kassak Centre.
+Monique was awarded “Visual Art Performance Made in Public Space” prize for this work by the Kassak Centre.
 This performance took place at the ‘4th International Performance Art Week-end’, Herrfurthpl, Berlin, Germany.
-Wiency Wong assisted the Artist Monique Yim in this performance.
+(Artist Wiency Wong Assisted the Artist Monique Yim by Collaborating in this Performance)